 Here, the last step means after the step your braces should be removed.
 But, if you are talking about a full treatment procedure, then a retainer is the last phase of orthodontic treatment.

 The severity of the case

 The inter-arch rubber band is used to correct overbite, underbite, and crossbite.
-The duration of the rubber band also depends on which type of bites problem it needs to be treated.
+The duration of the rubber band also depends on which type of bite problem it needs to be treated for.